-BU identifies a complaint as an issue which can be and is resolved by the administration or staff of Bottega University to the student's satisfaction.
-A grievance is a more serious issue that necessitates the involvement of a third party for resolution.
-BU encourages students to contact their Student Advisor as their primary support with any administrative and logistical issues.
-If the Student Advisor cannot resolve the issue, the student can follow the below appeal and grievance process.
+Bottega University administration and staff meet with a student to resolve complaint to the general satisfaction of the parties involved.
+A grievance is a more serious issue that may necessitate the involvement of a third party for resolution.
+Bottega University encourages students to contact their student advisor with administrative and logistical issues.
+If the student advisor cannot resolve the issue, the student can follow the appeal and grievance process, described below.